 That's the shape.
 The real BCL implementation has more (a version counter for enumeration safety, optimized resize paths, an IEnumerator struct), but the storage model is exactly this: one array, one count.
 The top of the stack is always at index _size - 1 in the array.
 A push writes the new value at _array[_size] and increments the count.
 A pop reads _array[_size - 1], decrements the count, and (for reference types) clears the slot.

 This matters for two reasons.
-First, it tells you why the operations are O(1).
+First, it explains why the operations are O(1).
 There's no list traversal, no node allocation, just an indexed write or read.
-Second, it tells you why iteration matches reverse insertion order.
-The enumerator walks the array from _size - 1 down to 0, so the first item you see is the most recently pushed.
+Second, it explains why iteration matches reverse insertion order.
+The enumerator walks the array from _size - 1 down to 0, so the first item is the most recently pushed.

-Here's the array layout for a stack with three items.
+The array layout for a stack with three items:

 Slots 0, 1, 2 hold the items A, B, C (in push order).
 The top of the stack is C, sitting at index _size - 1 = 2.
 Slots 3 through 7 are unused but allocated.
 A push writes into slot 3 and bumps _size to 4.
 A pop reads slot 2, clears it, and drops _size to 2, leaving B as the new top.